Academic Year 2022-2023 Preparations

 The following policies and procedures will be in effect:

-- Throughout the Library offices listed above, university IDs will be required for Library access and to log into printers/copiers.
+- Throughout the Library offices, university IDs will be required to log into printers/copiers.

 - High touch surfaces (door handles, bathroom faucets, computers, keyboards, tables, chairs, bookshelves, welcome/reception desk, personal desks, public computers, equipment, and furniture, etc.) will be disinfected (as needed) or routinely throughout the day.